chatwoot/chatwoot-mobile-app/CONTRIBUTING.md

 `$ yarn`

-### Environment Variables
+#### Environment Variables

 In order to run the application locally you will need to find and add some environment variables to the project.
-These can be found in `url.js` under src/constants folder.
+These can be found in `url.js` under `src/constants` folder.
+Replace `INSTALLATION_URL` with your Chatwoot installation url

 ## Running

 ### iOS

+- `cd ios && pod install`

-- `react-native run-ios`
+- `yarn ios`

+OR

+Open `Chatwoot.xcworkspace` file under `ios` folder.
+Choose your target device and click on playbutton

 ### Android

-- `react-native run-android`
+- `yarn android`